Samikkola/HotelBookingSys/README.md

 The repository includes a GitHub Actions workflow at `.github/workflows/dotnet.yml`.

 - On `pull_request`: runs build and tests.
-- On `push` to `main`/`master`: runs build + tests, executes EF Core migrations against Azure SQL, and deploys to Azure App Service.
+- On `push` to `main`/`master`: runs build + tests
+	- If successfull, checks application code for changes and executes EF Core migrations against Azure SQL, and deploys to Azure App Service, if needed.

 ### Required GitHub Secrets